-U.S. Marine Corps Schools of Infantry Ensures That “Every Marine Is, First And Foremost, A Rifleman”U.S. Marine Corps School Of Infantry School Of Infantry
+U.S. Marine Corps Schools of Infantry Ensures That “Every Marine Is, First And Foremost, A Rifleman”U.S. Marine Corps School Of Infantry

 The second stage of initial military training for enlisted U.S. Marines after Recruit Training is the School of Infantry (SOI), where “every Marine comes to become a rifleman”.
 The School of Infantry training mission ensures that “every Marine is, first and foremost, a Rifleman.”
 This is, without a doubt, one of the most important features of the makeup of the U.S. Marine Corps.
 Because of that, infantry training at both SOI East and West, is extremely rigorous as well as physically and mentally demanding.